Wednesday, July 3, 2019

 - The MBCC is inspired by my predecessors, and if there are similarities, there are more differences.

-First one I would say, that the most striking evolution is the absence of a long keel, replaced by a fin keel and a skeg mounted rudder on the transom stern.
+- The first one I would say, the most striking evolution in the absence of a long keel, replaced by a fin keel and a skeg mounted rudder on the transom stern.
 Second, the method of construction.
 If the 28' Lyle Hess BCC were made of fiberglass, the original was built out of wood, such as Renegade followed by the famous Serrafyn; planks on frames.
 This method of construction requires talent and precision not always available to builders nowadays.
 So, I choose to build a strip planking shell, over permanent bulkheads and partitions and local reinforcement.
 The whole lot covered with glass-epoxy.
-In my mind, the simplest and well proven building method for amateur or professionals.
+In my mind, the simplest and well-proven building method for amateur or professionals.
 Yes, you can complicate the scenario with several thin layers of cold moulded diagonals over the hull; but why?

 (to be continued).